hanfak/topics-to-learn/devOps/version-control/README.md

   - need to commit after doing this
 - submodule
   - Have a separate repo inside another repo

+### Tips

+To change anything, instead of changin git config via the command line commangs, can alter the file in /.git/config

 ### Links

 - [Git Documentation](https://git-scm.com/doc)